adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

             *   "--input-file" is a long keyword of the argument.
             *   "FILENAME" is a placeholder for its value.
 Substitute "FILENAME" by an actual value.
-            *   "Input file for the script." is a description of what this argument means and used for. lines 26-28 *   "-mf" is a short keyword of the argument.
+            *   "Input file for the script." is a description of what this argument means. lines 26-28 *   "-mf" is a short keyword of the argument.
             *   "--magnetic-field" is a long keyword of the argument.
-            *   "H_X H_Y H_Z" are the placeholders for its value.
+            *   "H_X H_Y H_Z" are the placeholders for its values.
 Three placeholders
                 indicate that this argument expects three values.
-            *   "Vector of external magnetic field, given in the units of Tesla." is a description of what this argument means and used for. lines 29-30 *   "-r" is a short keyword of the argument.
+            *   "Vector of external magnetic field, given in the units of Tesla." is a description of what this argument means. lines 29-30 *   "-r" is a short keyword of the argument.
             *   "--relative" is a long keyword of the argument.
-            *   There are no placeholder for the value, which means that this is a :ref:`user-guide_cli_common-notes_arguments_keyword_without_value`
+            *   There are no placeholder for the value, which means that this is a :ref:`user-guide_cli_common-notes_arguments_keyword_without_value`.
-            *   "Whether to consider a thing to be a relative thing." is a description of what this argument means and used for. lines 31-32 *   "-sv" is a short keyword of the argument.
+            *   "Whether to consider a thing to be a relative thing." is a description of what this argument means. lines 31-32 *   "-sv" is a short keyword of the argument.
             *   "--spin-values" is a long keyword of the argument.
             *   "[S1 ...]" is a placeholder for the values.
 Brackets and "..." indicate
                 that this argument expects several values.
 For example, substitute "[S1 ...]" by "1 0.5 1.5" to pass three values to this argument.
-            *   "Spin values for the input thing." is a description of what this argument means and used for. lines 33-34 *   "-om" is a short keyword of the argument.
+            *   "Spin values for the input thing." is a description of what this argument means. lines 33-34 *   "-om" is a short keyword of the argument.
             *   "--optimization-mode" is a long keyword of the argument.
             *   "{memory,speed}" is a placeholder for the values.
 Figure parenthesis indicate that one of the pre-defined values is expected.
-Use either "--optimization-mode memory" or "--optimization-mode speed".
+Use either ``--optimization-mode memory`` or ``--optimization-mode speed``.
-            *   "What kind of optimization shall be used." is a description of what this argument means and used for.
+            *   "What kind of optimization shall be used." is a description of what this argument means.
 =========== ==============================================================================